Soundbirds/bbb/readme.md

 - Switch the x-variable to 'Time' after loading into the web browser is completed (googleVis hangs if xvar starts with the timevar).
 - Make an initial run without selecting any states.
 - Single left mouse click on a circle to select (or unselect) a state, or select the states manually from the list.
-- After selection is complete, rerun
+- After selection is complete, rerun.
+The playback speed can be adjusted using the dial immediately to the right of the play button.

       library(googleVis)